Property tax notices are mailed out in May each year.

 If you have ever been curious about how Kitimat compares to other municipalities for residential property taxes, here is a quick comparison to other nearby northern municipalities.

-These numbers use each community's 2024 tax rates, and are based on each community's typical assessed value home, as noted by BC Assessment.
+These numbers use each community's 2025 municipal tax rates, and are based on each community's typical assessed value home, as noted by BC Assessment.
 Or simply, this shows what a 'typical' house would pay in residential municipal taxes using their local details.
-This does not include taxes that the municipality would be collecting on behalf of other authorities.
+This does not include taxes that the municipality collects on behalf of other authorities.

 The figure for Kitimat includes:

-- Individual costs for water and waste collection which is included, but distinct, on residential property tax notices.
+- Individual utility costs for water and waste collection which is included, but distinct, on Kitimat's residential property tax notices.

 Home Owner Grants